This article was updated on January 2nd, 2023

 Most of the time your dogs’ body will give him the right advice.
 With one important exception… when he feels the need to keep up with YOU!

-If you walk more quickly than is comfortable for him he’ll still try to match your pace.
+If you walk quicker than is comfortable for him he’ll still try to match your pace, but will overdo himself in the process.

 When you keep going, well past the point where his body is tired and stressed… he’ll keep going too.